Control Hub Ports

 These 0.1” Header pins are used to power and control your servos.
 There are 6 ports on each hub and they are numbered from 0-5.

 Be mindful of matching the polarity of the device attached to this port as it is possible to flip the connector.

 For increasing the power supplied to these servos it is possible to use a Servo Power Module that is in compliance with

 <RE05>, Game Manual Part 1.
 For more information on this port

 +5V Power Ports

 These 4-pin JST-PH style connectors are used for your analog inputs.
 There are 2 of these ports on each hub.
 These ports have 4 channels labeled from 0-4.
 This port can be used to connect to a standalone analog sensor.
 A common example of an analog sensor is a potentiometer.
-An analog sensor is one that outputs a range of values rather than digital which alternates one of two states.
+An analog sensor is one that outputs a range of values rather than digital which alternates between one of two states.
 For more information on this port please see REV Analog Port Documentation.

 These 4-pin JST-PH style connectors are used for connecting I2C sensors.
-Each port is a single I2C bus where multiple sensors can be attatched.
-Using sensors with identical adresses on the same bus can cause problems.
+Each port is a single I2C bus where multiple sensors can be attached.
+Using sensors with identical addresses on the same bus can cause problems.
 The range of I2C sensors that can be connected is limited by Game Manual Part 1.
 While it is possible to use a large range of sensors, the vast majority of I2C sensors do not have drivers built into the SDK.
 It is possible to use community drivers or create your own.
 For more information on this port please see REV I2C Port Documentation.

 These 3-pin JST-PH style connectors are used for serial communication between REV Hubs.
 You would use this port if you wished to use a second REV Hub as described in this tutorial.
 Both RS485 ports can be used to add redundancy by using two cables connecting both ports between the REV Hubs.